aurebk/aurebk/README.md

 - 👋 Hi, I’m Aurora(e)
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning html5 css3 javascript
-- 💞️ I’m looking for an intership
+- 💞️ I’m looking for an intership so I created that portfolio
 - 📫 How to reach me aurobk@mailfence.com

 <!---